pulimeng/DeepDrug3D/README.md

 # Prerequisites
 1. System requirement: Linux (DFIRE potential calculation only runs on Linux.
 Tested on <em>Red Hat Enterprise Linux 6</em>)
-2. The data-generation module dependencies are provided in `environment.yml`.
-Please change line 9 and line 14 in the file according to your system.
+2. The data-generation module dependencies are provided in `./DataGeneration/environment.yml`.
+Please change line 14 in the file according to your system.
 To install all the dependencies run `conda env create -f environment.yml`.
 3. In case of failuer to run DFIRE or Pytorch, separate the data-generation process and trainig/prediction process.
 Make two distinct environment for each of them.
 Store the generated data for training/prediction then run the prediction.

 # Usage